trilitech/tezos-developer-docs/docs/unity/sample-game.md

 When a player claims a token with the Claim Reward button and solves a captcha, the game client calls the backend, which verifies the captcha and calls the contract's `transfer` entrypoint to send one of that token type to the player's account.

 An account can have only one of each token type, which makes the tokens similar to NFTs, but they are not NFTs because any number of accounts can have one of each token.
-Therefore, they are technically fungible tokens because tokens of the same type are interchangeable, but they have the limitation that an account can have only one of each token type.
+Therefore, they are technically fungible tokens because tokens of the same type are interchangeable, but the backend sends only one token of each type to each account.

 To see the tokens that an account has, you can check the ledger in the contract's storage.
 The ledger has entries that are indexed by the account address and the token type.